The Tao of Gender

 What this perception and experience amount to is the great taboo amongst sexist men and feminist women.
 Love: a word hardly uttered by either, and when it is, almost completely devoid of meaning.
 The ink spilled in feminist discourse on desire, pornography, objectification, sex, and ‘what women want’ could fill a lake, while that spent on truthfully expressing or ‘calling for’ love would barely fill a teaspoon.
 Love is either taken to mean needing, fawning, craving or sentimentally exalting or, more often than not, it’s simply ignored, as if we know what it is.
 Oh yes, love, all very well and good, but it has nothing to do with the issues.

 Love is central to the problem of gender.
 Take, as one example, the dreadful problems women have over their body-images; an anxiety which is cynically (if sometimes unconsciously) exploited by men (not to mention by the feminishist movement5).
 Would they worry so if they felt love, smouldering sweetly in their bellyminds?
 Absolutely not.
 A woman who actually feels love, the unmistakable mysterious confident warmth of it in her body, couldn’t care less if her male-friends, her boyfriend or her whole society preferred skinny women to full-figured women, or perky young girls with glasses to middle-aged women with sagging breasts.
-Preferences and ideals are completely irrelevant to the actuality of love between two people; as irrelevant as the ‘sexist language’ that so many feminists lose so much composure over.
+Somatic ideals and preferences — which individuals and societies have always had and will always have — are completely irrelevant to the actuality of love and the reality of attraction between two people; as irrelevant as the ‘sexist language’ that so many feminists lose so much composure over.
 If there is love, a man can call a woman a cow and she’ll smile.
 If there is no love he can elect her prime minister and she’ll feel offended.

 Does this mean that women need the love of men to feel confident, happy and [that immense red-herring] ‘self-worth’?
 Yes!
 We all need the love of men; and we all need the love of women.
 The alternative to love — to self-sacrifice, altruism, selfless consciousness — is self-love, desire, disinterest, casual coupling, suspicion, boredom, anxiety and constant misery.
 Ultimately love comes, unconditionally, from experience — lack of which leads to neediness.
 But, together, in relation, we either love each other or nothing works.
 This applies to friendships, families, partnerships and planets.
 Women need the love of men; that they settle for less is why they suffer so much.
 Men need the love of women; that they expect to get it without first actively, confidently, sweetly delighting is why they cause so much suffering.